Running Lethe on Digital Research Alliance of Canada Clusters#

 The argument -jX

 specifies the number of processors used for the compilation.
-On login nodes, a maximum of 10 cores should be used in order to ensure that other users can continue using the cluster without slowdowns.
+On login nodes, a maximum of 6 cores should be used in order to ensure that other users can continue using the cluster without slowdowns.
+If you use more than 6 cores, your compilation may be terminated automatically.

 Installing Lethe#